Security Principles and Compliance Specifics Governing tiCrypt

 Public Key Signing and Chain of Trust

-The system uses a site key that is itself signed by a Tera Insights private key verifiable with a hardwired (in both the front-end and backend) public key.
+The system uses a site key that is itself signed by a Tera Insights private key verifiable with a hardwired (in both the frontend and backend) public key.
 The site key is used to bootstrap the security of the entire software deployment.
 The public part of the site key is readily available to all parts of the system.
 Its integrity can be checked by checking the digital signature using the hardwired Tera Insights public key.

-The signed key upon creation signs the first super-admin key, and its integrity can be checked using the site key.
+The signed key upon creation signs the first super-admin key and its integrity can be checked using the site key.

 Any new account needs to be approved by an administrator.
 Upon approval, the public key associated with the account is signed by the individual approving (using their private key), thus cryptographically proving the account is valid.
 This effectively forms a chain of trust for each public key linking to the hardwired Tera Insights key.